-Moscow in talks with U.S. to create cyber security working group: RIA report
+Moscow in talks with U.S. to create cyber working group: RIA report

 "I don't believe that the United States and Russia have come to that point yet in cyberspace," Bossert said.
 "And until we do, we wouldn't have the conversation about partnership.
 But we had to have a dialogue, and that's where we'll start."

-Trump said earlier this month he had discussed the idea of creating such a group with Putin at a summit of the Group of 20 nations in Germany.
+Trump said earlier this month he had discussed the idea of creating such a group with Putin at the Hamburg summit.

 Senior U.S. Republicans greeted the idea with incredulity, saying Moscow could not be trusted, and Trump later appeared to back away, saying in a post on Twitter: "The fact that President Putin and I discussed a Cyber Security unit doesn't mean I think it can happen.
 It can't."

+White House cyber coordinator Rob Joyce told reporters on Wednesday that no final decision had been made about Office of the Coordinator for Cyber Issues, but said the State Department would continue to play a prominent role in developing cyber norms and brokering international agreements.

+"I am confident that Secretary Tillerson is not going to impair cyber security," Joyce said.

-Reporting by Denis Pinchuk, Vladimir Soldatkin, Ayesha Rascoe and Mark Hosenball; Editing by Andrew Osborn, John Walcott and Bernadette Baum
+Reporting by Denis Pinchuk, Vladimir Soldatkin, Ayesha Rascoe, Mark Hosenball and Dustin Volz; Editing by Andrew Osborn, John Walcott and Tom Brown